Fundamental concepts of algebra, differential and integral calculus, differential equations, techniques and procedures of numerical calculus.

 Competencies and learning outcomes

-- Capacity to design, plan, organize, and control systems, processes, and components that meet the needs of society within the actual surrounding conditions.
+- Ability to design, plan, organize, and control systems, processes, and/or components that meet the needs of society within actual environmental conditions.

 - Ability to develop projects within the field.

 - Capacity for continuous improvement, experimentation, and innovation.

 - Capacity to use tools for resolving problems within the field.

 - Critical and analytical skills in the relevant specialty area.

 - Creative ability and imagination development within the field of knowledge.